API-Pirates/music-library/TeamAgreement.md

       * We will have 10 minutes break each hour.
       * At 1 pm we will have 1 hour break.
       * At 3:30 we will have 15 minutes to pray.
+ 9. Any idea you think worth to be shared to be added as a stretch goal please don't hesitate to do it.

 ## Conflict Plan :
 1. To resolve conflict we discuss each person idea, and